 - Understand idea of political system and the account of the making and working of constitutional institutions. - study of the Indian political system with an understanding of politics in society

 COURSE CONTENTS

-Unit-I: Basic Determinants of Foreign policy (Historical, Geo Political Economic Domestic and strategic milieu).
+Unit-I: Basic Determinants (Historical, Geo Political Economic Domestic and strategic milieu).